localgovdrupal/docs/docs/src/contributing/testing.md

 # Testing

-We welcome anybody to report issues with any projects in the [LocalGovDrupal](https://github.com/localgovdrupal) space, each repository might have its own rules for submitting issues.
+If you have some time, please do test any aspect of LocalGov Drupal and feedback any problems,  questions or suggestions via the issue queues on Github.

+There are a number of project repositories in the [LocalGovDrupal](https://github.com/localgovdrupal) organisation.

+If your issue is clearly with a specific project, feel free to create a new issue in the relevant issue queue.

+If in doubt, please feel free to create a new issue on the main [LocalGov Drupal install profile repository] (https://github.com/localgovdrupal/localgov/issues)

+## Manual testing

+Both manual testing and automated testing have a part to play.
+If you can install LocalGov Drupal locally and test any aspect of the project, that will generate valuable contributions.

-## Contribution ideas
+## Automated testing

+We aim to have at least partial automated test coverage for all features in LocalGov Drupal.
+You can run individual tests locally and help to increase test coverage by improving existing tests or writing new tests.

+A guide to running, writing and debugging tests will follow.

+## Ideas for areas to test

-There's lots of areas of testing you can help out with, many of which are not too technical.
+There are many areas of testing you can help out with, some of which are not necessarily too technical.
 Some ideas are below:

-* Test the written documentation
+* Testing the written documentation

 * Accessibility testing the admin and frontend themes